kellywerks/sandwiches/README.md

 ## Background

 Named after John Montagu, 4th Earl of Sandwich, the sandwich as a food item is a staple of the modern diet.
-While definitions of a sandwich are notoriously contentious and difficult to pin down, this repository serves as a collection of recipes that are generally aggreed upon to be sandwiches.
+While definitions of a sandwich are notoriously contentious and difficult to pin down, this repository serves as a collection of recipes that are generally agreed upon to be sandwiches.

 ## Contributing